 - Property, excise and local option income taxes are calculated using the current rules that are in effect.
-A provision for the impact of the circuit breaker is estimated at \$5.2 million [original \$5.1 million] for 2019.
+A provision for the impact of the circuit breaker is estimated at \$5.1 million for 2019.
 It is assumed that IndyGo will collect 100% of the approved tax levies net of the circuit breaker for 2018 and a provision of 2% uncollectible was established for 2018.
 As in past years, IndyGo will require a special property tax levy of \$14.8M to balance the operating budget.
-It is to be noted that this levy is not imposing any additional burden on the tax payers. - The State PMTF revenue is budgeted 2% [original 5%] higher over 2018 budget based on INDOT's final 2019 allocation letter out to the agencies that narrates SBA holding 3% reserve on the allocations. - Beginning January 2018, IndyGo has started receiving monthly distribution of Local Transit Income Tax Revenue of its budgeted appropriation of \$52 million.
-The SBA estimates about \$56.8 million [original \$58 million] in Income Tax collection for 2019.
+It is to be noted that this levy is not imposing any additional burden on the tax payers. - The State PMTF revenue is budgeted 5% higher over 2018 budget per the initial projections received from INDOT. - Beginning January 2018, IndyGo has started receiving monthly distribution of Local Transit Income Tax Revenue of its budgeted appropriation of \$52 million.
+The SBA estimates about \$58 million in Income Tax collection for 2019.
 IndyGo's proposed 2019 Budget includes utilization of the funding towards operational, capital & debt service expenditure needs. - Current assumptions hold our Federal formula allocation flat with 2018.
 Unlike budget year 2018, IndyGo is budgeting its federal 5307 formula money towards preventative maintenance expenditures in its 2019 general fund budget instead of utilizing towards capital projects.
 This shift is caused by the new policy letter issued by Federal Transit Agency recently placing significantly more emphasis on local funding shares and public private partnerships for the projects seeking Capital Investment Grants (CIG) funding. - In May 2018, IndyGo received the signed grant agreement for the Federal Small Starts funding for construction of the Red Line for \$75 million.
-Since federal grants are costreimbursable basis, IndyGo will be able to draw revenue as the construction spending occurs.
+Since federal grants are cost-reimbursable basis, IndyGo will be able to draw revenue as the construction spending occurs.
 It is anticipated that construction period will be through May 2018 to early fall 2019.
 Federal Revenue will be recognized between 2018 & 2019 fiscal years. - Fare revenue for the budget period is estimated at \$10,000,000 consistent with the historical trend of last few years that IndyGo is experiencing. - Service reimbursement Program (previously route guarantees) is expected to remain the same. - Transit advertising revenue is expected to increase marginally based on the negotiated guaranteed amount agreed upon with the vendor. - Transit Foundation is in development.
 IPTC is establishing the Foundation's Board and the by-laws to be filed with the State and Federal agencies.